LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 ================================================

-While most developers use Lasso to create dynamic websites, you can also create Lasso code that can be run from the command-line to assist you in administrative or repetitive tasks.
+While most developers use Lasso to create dynamic websites, you can also create Lasso code that can be run from the command line to assist you in administrative or repetitive tasks.
 These files that run from the command line are often called shell scripts since you run them from your terminal's shell.